 Full disclosure: I have a Who Dat Ninja? magnet on my refrigerator.
 It's a testament to how much I love Tracy Jordan, 30 Rock's eccentric, ego-centric (male) diva and the "TGS" production staff's worst nightmare.
 They work overtime doing damage control to clean up after his antics.
 When Jordan isn't trying to stab talk show hosts or accidentally voting for Ralph Nader, he's wasting time, blowing money, and embarrassing the people who are forced to work with him.

-He was originally supposed to be a satirical character that would poke fun at the overblown egos of the Martin Lawrences of the world, but then life began to imitate art.
+He was originally supposed to be a satirical character that would poke fun at the overblown egos of the divos of the world, but then life began to imitate art.

 The Real Tracy Morgan